 3. Revise the Sentence

 When students use fragments, they typically have the rest of what is needed in the surrounding sentences.
-For instance, a student may have She went to practice.
-Forgot to grab a water.
-However, Forgot to grab a water is not a complete sentence.
-Thankfully, students do not need to stress about adding in more details.
+For instance, a student may have: She went to practice.
+Forgot to grab some water.
+However, forgetting to grab a water is not a complete sentence.
+Thankfully, students do not need to stress about adding more details.
 Instead, they can learn how revisions can help correct mistakes.
 To fix this, students can combine the statements above in various ways.
 For instance, it can be: She forgot to grab a water when she went to practice.
-Or, it can be: She went to practice, but she forgot to grab a water.
+Or it can be: She went to practice but forgot to grab some water.

-Since fragments are such a common mistake, there are already resources ready to go for teachers.
-Therefore, they can focus on helping students versus creating engaging materials.
+Since fragments are such a common mistake, there are already resources available to teachers.
+Therefore, they can focus on helping students rather than creating engaging materials.
 In both of the above resources, everything is ready for students.
 There are over 30 task cards or Boom Cards to help students identify run-ons, complete sentences, and sentence fragments.
 Students will gain so much confidence while working on these activities!
 You might also like this activity!
-If you need to know more about Boom Cards click here!

 Sentence fragments can be very overwhelming for teachers and students.
 For teachers, a variety of teaching methods can be used, but some students may still struggle.
-For students, they try to understand what a fragment is, but the material just doesn’t make sense.
-It can be heartbreaking to hear the student insist the fragment makes sense and have the required elements when it really does not.
-Hopefully, with the above tips and tricks, students will become more confident writers as they begin to understand complete sentences.
+Students try to understand what a fragment is, but the material just doesn’t make sense.
+It can be heartbreaking to hear the student insist the fragment makes sense and has the required elements when it really does not.
+Hopefully, with the above tips and tricks, students will become more confident writers as they begin to understand how to write complete sentences.

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
-By joining the email list, you will also receive freebies for blog exclusive subscribers!
-I also have other articles that could be helpful to you about biography projects and persuasive writing.
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!
+By joining the email list, you will also receive freebies for blog-exclusive subscribers!